JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * Just like the producer can be the boss the roles could be inverted.
 In some cases, the technical director is the boss and the producer is the right-hand man.

 ### Calling the Shot
+This essay is mostly the evaluation of a lot of studies around estimation and effort of different programming tasks.

+One of the key arguments here is that not all programming tasks are equal.
+Inevitably some programming is harder to do than other types of programming.

+The other key argument is there is more than coding that goes into software development.
+This means that estimates should not only account for coding time but should consider other tasks such as debugging time.

+#### Original notes
 * Estimations should not be based on coding alone since that is only 1/6th the effort
 * Charles Portman conducted a study on productivity.
     * Found that tasks had been taking twice as long as estimated.